Ferrari Special Editions & One Offs

 Coachbuilder: Scaglietti & C

 This bespoke Ferrari is a special 410 Superamerica, commissioned by long time Ferrari owner Dr. Enrico Wax in 1956.
-Scaglietti fixed his own badge "Carrozzerie Speciali" on the car to underline the rarity of a Scaglietti built one-off for an individual client.
+Scaglietti fixed his own badge "Carrozzerie Speciali" on the car to underline the rarity of a Scaglietti built one-off for a client.
+Learn More

 Ferrari 250 GT Coupe Speciale